FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/nexus-metainfo-generation.md

-NXDL actually declares: `None` only for a genuinely anonymous group (no `name=` attribute at all), the literal NXDL name otherwise — so `name=None` for any `NXuser`, but `name="BIAS_SWEEP"` for the explicitly-named variadic group above, even though both get lowercased the same way for the Python attribute name.
+NXDL actually declares: `None` only for a genuinely anonymous group (no `name=` attribute at all), the literal NXDL name otherwise — so `name=None` for any `NXuser`, but `name="BIAS_SWEEP"` for the explicitly-named variadic group above, even though both get lower-cased the same way for the Python attribute name.

 **Exceptions — groups that get a `_group` suffix instead:**